 Collection agency makes more money when accounts are submitted under the contingency services ( Collection Calls or Legal Suit).

 In contingency services they get to keep 40% to 50% of the total amount recovered.
 But, the fact is for accounts with age of debt between 60 and 120 days, it is better to use the fixed fees “Collection Letters” service, as it is a low cost option.
-Only those accounts which remain unpaid after this step should be transferred to the Contingency services.
+Only those accounts which remain unpaid after this step should be transferred to the Contingency collections.

 6. Validity Length of Accounts Purchased: